Wind Turbine Technician Schools in Delaware

 Salary & Career Outlook

-A wind turbine mechanic just starting their career in Delaware may fall among the bottom 10%, where they will earn an annual average salary of $34,029.
+A wind turbine technician just starting their career in Delaware may fall among the bottom 10%, where they will earn an annual average salary of $34,029.
 They may also earn an annual average salary of $54,276, which is more common for candidates in the midpoint of salary earners.

-The most notable locations to earn the highest annual average salary as a wind turbine mechanic in Delaware are Wilmington, where these professionals earn an annual average salary of $66,660, and Dover, where they take home an annual average salary of $63,754.
+The most notable locations to earn the highest annual average salary as a wind turbine technician in Delaware are Wilmington, where these professionals earn an annual average salary of $66,660, and Dover, where they take home an annual average salary of $63,754.